henry2004y/KeyNotes/contents/geometry.md

 # Geometry {#sec:geometry}

 This chapter introduces the topology-related concepts in plasma physics, including ropes, knots, boundaries, and null points.
+Usually, observers and modelers have different views of topology because of the tools at hand: observers have probes which give measurements as a function of both time and space, while modelers have full spatial-temporal information under the given resolution.
+It always amazed me how observers can deduce the general picture of plasma structures with such limited data.
+Incorporating observation experience into physics as well as diagnosing numerical simulations with physics are our main goals in studing geometry.

 ## Helicity